 The first ten liquor licenses were issued in 1796 by Governor Captain John Hunter.
 The measure was intended to control the liquor trade.
 Among Australia’s first pubs to be granted a license was the Mason’s Arms (also called the Freemason’s Arms) in Parramatta.
-This establishment (albeit in a different building) continues to trade as the Woolpack Hotel.
+This establishment (albeit in a different building) still trades as the Woolpack Hotel.
+It’s the only one of Hunter’s original liquor licences that continues today.

 Among the measures Governor Hunter took to control drinking were the issuing of liquor licenses and the first liquor tax – a duty of one shilling a gallon on imported liquor.
 The liquor licenses applied to various districts.